carloshlemus/holbertonschool-zero_day/0x03-git/README.md

 13. How to merge branches
 14. How to work as collaborators on a project
 15. Which files should and which files should not appear in your repo

+*This is a change for the readme file for update*